loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

-# Boundary Theory Chapter: Overview
+# Boundary Theory: Overview

 > *"Physics is not in the bulk, but on the boundary."*

 ## 🎯 Core Ideas of This Chapter

-In GLS theory, **the boundary is not a limitation, but the essence**.
+In GLS theory, **boundary is not a limitation, but essence**.
 This chapter will reveal an astonishing fact:

-**All computable physical objects are concentrated on the boundary; the bulk is merely reconstruction from boundary data.**
+**All computable physical objects concentrate on the boundary, the bulk is just reconstruction of boundary data.**

 ```mermaid
 graph TB